sujiikim/serverloadstat-web/README.md

 `serverloadstat-web` polls your servers over SSH, collects load average and process CPU usage, and serves a simple auto-refreshing dashboard.

-It is intentionally small: no database, no frontend build step, no Python package install required.

 ![serverloadstat-web sample dashboard](sample_screenshot.png)

 ## Features